Taha-Batur-Senli/CS102_Section03_Group_03C/README.md

 ### ~ Colunbia ~

 ## Project Description
 _ResApp is a platform that enables customers to make reservations from wished restaurants.
 Also, if they want to, they also can pre-order ass well.
-This platform is even more useful in Corona times since it makes the process of getting to a restaurant and eating food faster and more transparent._
+This platform is even more useful during the quarantine due to the COVID-19, since it fastens the process of getting to a restaurant and eating food.

 ## Project Status
 + **Group/project Selection:** completed (date)